lukelmiller/Web-Dev/README.md

-# Web-Dev-Final
+# Web-Dev
-Final project for web dev 1.
-This was a fun project for me, freshman year of college.
+This is a repo for my Website Development I final project.
+OTC Website Development I Spring 2017 CIS 130.
+This was a fun project for me, senior year of high school.
 Super fun class glad I came across this project.